thanmaisankoju-creator/sakila-sql-analysis/README.md

 ### Revenue & Financial Analysis
 1. What is the total revenue generated from all rentals?
 2. Which film category generates the highest revenue?
-3. Which film rating (G, PG, PG-13, R, NC-17) generates the most revenue?
-4. What percentage of total revenue comes from the top 10 films?
+3. What percentage of total revenue comes from the top 10 films?

 ### Time-Based Analysis
-1. Which hour of the day has peak rentals?
-2. Which month has the lowest rental activity?
+1. Which month has the lowest rental activity?
-3. What is the average rental count per weekday?
+2. What is the average rental count per weekday?

 ### Staff & Store Performance
-1. Who is the top-performing staff member by revenue?
-2. Which staff member has the highest customer interaction volume?
+1. Which staff member has the highest customer interaction volume?
-3. Which store has higher revenue per rental?
+2. Which store has higher revenue per rental?

 ### Inventory & Film Performance
 1. Average rental duration per film